OWASP/www-policy/operational/mailing-list.md

 ## Moderation

 The default setting for Mailing Lists is not moderated.
 At the sole discretion of Group Owner(s) and subject to oversight by the Executive Director, Mailing Lists can be set to moderated at any time and without notice.
-Behaviors and posting in violation of the Code Conduct that are reported to Group Owner(s) is an exampple of behaviors that shall result in moderation.
+Behaviors and posting in violation of the Code Conduct that are reported to Group Owner(s) is an example of behaviors that shall result in moderation.

 When Mailing Lists are set to Moderated, Group Owner(s) will review pending posts weekdays during normal business hours meaning posts may be held as pending for as long as 72 hours during normal non-U.S. holiday work weeks.
 Posts that do not conform to the Code of Conduct will not be approved during periods of Moderation.
 Where appropriate, Group Owner(s) who reject posts during moderation shall, at the request of the posting member, within seven days provide a written response related to the decision to deny.

-Members of Moderated Lists can request Group Owner(s) to remove Moderation every ten days; however each request does not guarantee a return to normal moderation settings.
+Members of Moderated Lists can request Group Owner(s) to remove Moderation every ten days; however, each request does not guarantee a return to normal moderation settings.

 ## Mailing List Default Settings